MineralsCloud/QuantumESPRESSOBase.jl/docs/src/developers/style-guide.md

 [BlueStyle](https://github.com/invenia/BlueStyle).
 Please read the [BlueStyle](https://github.com/invenia/BlueStyle) before contributing to this package.
-If not following, your pull requests may not be accepted.
+If these guidelines are not followed, your pull requests may not be accepted.

 !!! info
     The style guide is always a work in progress, and not all QuantumESPRESSOBase code